atu-se/atu.innomadic.com/courses/flat/lectures/lecture8.md

 ![M2](lecture8-diagram5-m1.png){.stretch}

 * _Note: to simplify the figure, the reject state has been omitted.
 All states which lack a transition on a particular symbol should reject._

+# Practice M3

+## L(M3)

+Here, a TM M~3~ is doing some elementary arithmetic.
+It decides the language

+$$C = \{a^{i}b^{j}c^{k}\ |\ i × j = k\ and\ i, j, k ≥ 1\}.$$

+M~3~ = “On input string w:

+## M3 Algorithm

+1. Scan the input from left to right to determine whether it is a member of a^+b^+c^+ and reject if it isn’t.
+2. Return the head to the left-hand end of the tape.
+3. Cross off an a and scan to the right until a b occurs.
+Shuttle between the b’s and the c’s, crossing off one of each until all b’s are gone.
+If all c’s have been crossed off and some b’s remain, reject .
+4. Restore the crossed off b’s and repeat stage 3 if there is another a to cross off.
+If all a’s have been crossed off, determine whether all c’s also have been crossed off.
+If yes, accept; otherwise, reject .”